Crust punk: Etymology

 The original name for the crust punk genre was "stenchcore", in reference to Deviated Instinct's 1986 demo Terminal Filth Stenchcore.
 In a 2007 interview with 3PRQ, the band's vocalist and guitarist Rob Middleton stated "We came up with the 'stenchcore' tag on our demo as kind of a joke as there were so many ridiculous 'cores' going about at the time and people used to comment on our general dishevelment."
-This term has stayed in use, however has developed from referring to the genre as a whole, to mean the particular mid–tempo, early extreme metal-influence sound of crust punk's first wave such as Deviated Instinct, Amebix and Antisect.
+This term has stayed in use.
+However, it has developed from referring to the genre as a whole, to mean the particular mid–tempo, early extreme metal-influence sound of crust punk's first wave such as Deviated Instinct, Amebix and Antisect.

 The term "crust" was coined by Hellbastard on their 1986 Ripper Crust demo.
 This name was derived from the "crusty" appearance of the genre's practitioning bands.
 Punk historian Ian Glasper states, in his book Trapped in a Scene, "Rippercrust [sic] is widely regarded as the first time the word 'crust' was used in the punk context, and hence the specific starting point of the whole crust punk genre, although some would attribute that accolade to the likes of Disorder, Chaos UK, and Amebix several years earlier."
 In the same book, he quoted the group's vocalist and guitarist Malcolm "Scruff" Lewty "A lot of people say we started the crust punk genre, but whatever.
 If they wanna say that, I don't mind, but I'm certainly no Malcolm McLaren, saying I invented something I didn't."

 History

 Precursors

 The most prominent influences upon crust punk were Crass and Discharge.
 Crass introduced the genre's anarchist ideology and its tattered, militaristic aesthetic, while Discharge introduced its apocalyptic themes and influence from heavy metal, particularly Motörhead.
-Other metal bands to include the style included Hellhammer and Trouble.
+Other metal bands to influence the style included Hellhammer and Trouble.